hurufu/nexoid-meta/README.md

 #### nexoid-ed/

-Implementation of NEXO FAST business logic as a standalone library.
+Implementation of [NEXO FAST](https://www.nexo-standards.org/) business logic as a standalone C library.

 Source is readable as a visual document:
 ![Check_Online_Performed](resources/nexoid-ed-01.png "This diagram can be compiled to C code")